What we know about two women being thrown off cliff near German castle

 Once out of sight, the 30-year-old assailant reportedly tried to attack the women, going after the younger woman first, prompting the 22-year-old to try and defend her, police said.

-After that, the man made an “attempted sexual offence” on the 21-year-old and pushed her over the ledge as well, DW reports.
+After that, the man made an attempted sexual offence on the 21-year-old and pushed her over the ledge as well.
+She fell nearly 164ft and landed next to her friend.

+The two women were rescued by the Füssen mountain rescue service.
+It is unclear, however, how much time passed between the attack and their rescue, or who alerted emergency services of the assault.

+The 22-year-old remained conscious and was taken to a hospital, while her 21-year-old friend was airlifted to a different hospital in serious condition.

 Who are the victims?